IvanLovric2111/Phonebook/README.md

 *  Open `Phonebook.Backend.sln` in Microsoft Visual Studio

-*  Configuration:

-    - Copy `appsettingsexample.json` and rename the copy to `appsettings.json`
+*   Copy `appsettingsexample.json` and rename the copy to `appsettings.json`

-    - Open `appsettings.json` and enter your local SQL Server connection string
+*   Open `appsettings.json` and enter your local SQL Server connection string

-*  Database Migration:

-    - Open Package Manager Console in Tools/NuGet Package Manager and run the command:
+*   Open Package Manager Console in Tools/NuGet Package Manager and run the command:

     ```bash
     Update-Database